davidtucker/davidtucker-blog/contents/articles/introduction-to-wintersmith/index.md

 ## Getting Started with Wintersmith

-The best way to get started with Wintersmith is to just jump into the examples.
-With the current release (as of writing this article the repository is at <a href="https://github.com/jnordberg/wintersmith/commit/e888116b3182fde973ea6605f1d3eb238af95533" target="_blank">this commit</a>), there are several great examples you can try out.
-Since this entire series is about my personal blog, you can use the blog example initially.
+The best way to get started with Wintersmith is to utilize the new site generation tool that is a part of the core module.
+With the current release (as of writing this article the repository is at <a href="https://github.com/jnordberg/wintersmith/commit/e888116b3182fde973ea6605f1d3eb238af95533" target="_blank">this commit</a>), there are also several examples which are also included in the module.

 I would recommend downloading the current release (which is currently 2.0.5).
 You can see a <a href="https://github.com/jnordberg/wintersmith/releases" target="_blank">list of the current releases here</a>.
 You will install Wintersmith later via npm, so downloading